-Sometimes I’m amazed at how long I’ve been living in London.
-What often feels like a few months has actually been eight years, and the city has changed a lot in that time.
 When I first arrived, there wasn’t much to do around King’s Cross, but the area has been revitalized beyond recognition.
-Now I find myself there all the time to meet friends or just explore.
-So here’s a little guide to what’s new, from the best King’s Cross restaurants, bars, and cafes to the area’s prettiest squares, secret courtyards, and colorful streets.
+Now I find myself here all the time to meet friends or just explore.

-King’s Cross Restaurants, Bars, and Cafes
+King’s Cross Cafes, Restaurants, and Bars

 I’m one of the locals it brings.
-I find myself in the neighborhood a lot these days, whether it’s for drinks at one of the pubs or bars, or dinner with friends at one of the new restaurants in King’s Cross cafes and restaurants.
+I find myself in the neighborhood a lot these days, whether it’s for drinks at one of the bars or dinner with friends at one of the many King’s Cross cafes and restaurants.

 When I need a break from booze, I head back to St Pancras for tea at Fortnum & Mason’s sweet little cafe in the station.

 Despite the abundance of good restaurants, bars, and cafes, eating and drinking aren’t the only things to do in King’s Cross.